What Helps for Vertigo

 In both cases, the infection causes:

-disrupting the normal function of the inner ear and vestibular system (our sensory system that creates the sense of balance and spatial orientation) and can lead to vertigo.
+The inflammation and swelling disrupt the normal function of the inner ear and vestibular system (our sensory system that creates the sense of balance and spatial orientation) and can lead to vertigo.
 (9)

 Treatment for these conditions may include:

-- medications like antibiotics for the infection
+-medications like antibiotics for the infection

-- physical therapy if chronic condition to help reorganize balance and reduce vertigo
+-physical therapy if chronic condition to help reorganize balance and reduce vertigo

-- special pillow to take pressure off the ear while sleeping.
+–special pillow to take pressure off the ear while sleeping.

 Eye Disturbances Can Cause Vertigo